List of Slovak submissions for the Academy Award for Best International Feature Film

 Slovakia has submitted films for the Academy Award for Best International Feature Film since 1993.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+The Slovak submission is decided annually by the Slovak Film and Television Academy (Slovenská filmová a televízna akadémia).